kluctl/www-kluctl.io/content/en/docs/reference/commands/deploy.md

       --force-replace-on-error       Same as --replace-on-error, but also try to delete and re-create objects.
 See documentation for more details.
-      --no-wait                      Don't wait for objects readiness' -o, --output-format strings        Specify output format and target file, in the format 'format=path'.
+      --no-wait                      Don't wait for objects readiness' -o, --output-format stringArray    Specify output format and target file, in the format 'format=path'.
 Format can either be 'text' or 'yaml'.
 Can be specified multiple times.
 The actual format for yaml is currently not documented and subject to change.
       --readiness-timeout duration   Maximum time to wait for object readiness.
 The timeout is meant per-object.